Influence of topological degeneracy on the boundary Berezinskii-Kosterlitz-Thouless quantum phase transition of a dissipative resonant level

-\textbf{Summary of main results:} In this work, we visit this topic by investigating the influence of topological-parity degeneracy on the boundary BKT QPT in a DRLM.
-Without the topological-parity degeneracy, it is known that the BKT transition of a DRLM requires a perfect symmetry between two involved leads.
+In this work, we thus investigate the influence of topological degeneracy on the boundary BKT QPT in a DRLM.
+Without the topological degeneracy, it is known that the BKT transition of a DRLM requires a perfect symmetry between two involved leads.
 Surprisingly, as among our central results, this strict symmetry requirement (to observe the BKT QPT) is remarkably relaxed, by coupling an MZM to the dot of the DRLM [see Fig.~\ref{fig:phase_diagrams} that is distinct from Fig.~\ref{figure:model}(b)].
-With Coulomb gas renormalization group (RG) equations and g-theorem~\cite{AffleckLudwigPRL91,AffleckLudwigAndreasPRB93}, we further prove that the relaxation of symmetry requirement is a direct consequence of the topological-parity degeneracy, with which the left-right asymmetry becomes irrelevant near the strong-tunneling fixed point.
-Our work, as far as we know, is pioneering in studying the interplay between topological-parity degeneracy and boundary QPTs where symmetries are otherwise strictly requested.
+With Coulomb gas renormalization group (RG) equations and g-theorem~\cite{AffleckLudwigPRL91,AffleckLudwigAndreasPRB93,FriedanKonechnyPRL04}, we further prove that the relaxation of symmetry requirement is a direct consequence of the topological degeneracy, with which the left-right asymmetry becomes irrelevant near the strong-tunneling fixed point.
+Our work, as far as we know, is pioneering in studying the interplay between topological degeneracy and boundary QPTs where symmetries are otherwise strictly requested.
 In addition, the broadened ballistic-transmission phase space (Fig.~\ref{fig:phase_diagrams}) greatly reduces the experimental difficulty to observe the BKT QPT of a DRLM.
 Remarkably, the phase diagram featuring MZMs, which greatly contrasts that of a regular DRLM, provides a clear and unequivocal indicator for detecting the presence of MZMs.
+In real experiments, to observe our predicted phenomenon (i.e., phase diagrams in Figs.~\ref{figure:model} and \ref{fig:phase_diagrams}), the temperature and applied voltage-bias are required to be smaller than the Majorana-dot coupling, and effective lead-dot hybridizations.